Group Data by Dimension

 The available shape options vary depending on the Chart type.

-4. Optional: To upload a custom image to use as a shape, press the ‘Add Shape’ button add, and select the desired file.
+4. Optional: To upload a custom image to use as a shape, press the ‘Add Shape’ button Add Shape, and select the desired file.

 An administrator can make custom shapes available by placing the image files (png, gif, jpg, svg) in the portal/shapes directory.
 (See Look and Feel and Storage for information on how to upload a file to this location.)
 The icons are sorted alphabetically by file name.
 Custom shape images can be any size, and are scaled according to the ‘Size’ setting in the Chart Editor.

-5. Press the ‘Apply’ button submit to apply the shape setting.
+5. Press the ‘Apply’ button Apply to apply the shape setting.

 Group by Size